phil-work/Documentation/SMTPeter/en/inline-css.md

 [create a new SMTP login](dashboard/smtp-credentials) that has this feature enabled.

-As you know, the SMTP protocol does not easily allow to pass parameters with each message.
+As you know, the SMTP protocol does not easily allow passing parameters with each message.
 To overcome this, we allow you to create many different SMTP logins, each one with different features enabled.
 If you want to automatically inlinize CSS, you just have to create a login with